 - High degree of personal responsibility, poise, discretion, and humility

 The Foundation strives to compensate well based on responsibilities of this position and the impact this position has on the image of the Coors family in the community and nationwide.
-We strive to provide generous health benefits, life insurance, an attractive package of paid time off (PTO), professional development opportunities, and generous annual contributions by the Foundation to your 401k plan.
+We provide generous health benefits, life insurance, an attractive package of paid time off (PTO), professional development opportunities, and generous annual contributions to staff 401k accounts.

 Qualified candidates should submit the following application materials in one PDF document: